Yike-BCI/Yike-BCI.github.io/_tabs/about.md

 ### Friendship Link
 <a href="https://bme.buaa.edu.cn">School of BME, BUAA</a>

-<a href="https://bme.buaa.edu.cn">Medical Engineering Cross Innovation Research Institute, BUAA</a>
+<a href="https://ygy.buaa.edu.cn">Medical Engineering Cross Innovation Research Institute, BUAA</a>

 <a href="https://bci.med.tsinghua.edu.cn">Tsinghua University BCI Lab</a>

 <a href="https://bme.cams.cn">Institute of BME, CAMS</a>

+<a href="https://ici.xmu.edu.cn/">Institute of Creativity and Innovation, Xiamen University</a>